rohan-khandare/motogp-datathon/README.md

 | ✅ Final RMSE     | **10.16** (initial) → **1.80** (pruned) |
 | 📊 SHAP-Aware RMSE | **~1.80** after tuning |

-We started from an RMSE of ~10.16 and through **model tuning and SHAP-based feature pruning**, we reduced it to **~1.80**, showing the impact of intelligent XAI-driven refinement.
+I started from an RMSE of ~10.16 and through **model tuning and SHAP-based feature pruning**, we reduced it to **~1.80**, showing the impact of intelligent XAI-driven refinement.

 ---